gundaminu/gundamshill/index.md

 var shill_messages = [
-   "Ser, have you seen 🤖$GUNDAM🤖?
-It just launched with a fire whitepaper & epic game development with casino cooming soon. www.gundaminu.xyz", `@Gundaminutoken $GUNDAM is here to start the anime revolution and over the #crypto space with a fire casino game.
+     `@Gundaminutoken $GUNDAM is here to start the anime revolution and take over the #crypto space with a fire games.
 This is going to be the next big anime token. #GUNDAM

 📊: dexscreener.com/ethereum/0xD4d4634406Aa2dF9B747b3d27AB2EFaD6d418f38
 💻: gundaminu.xyz